-Michael Jackson Estate IRS Lawsuit Continues As MJ’s 2017 Net Worth Grows Again
+Michael Jackson Estate IRS Lawsuit Continues, As Jackson’s 2017 Net Worth Grows Again

 Instead, despite the fact he died penniless according to records, Michael Jackson created an estate before he passed away, and made a long series of good business decisions that churned out a fortune of over $1 billion.

-Michael Jackson’s daughter Paris Jackson and her two brothers, Bigi and Prince Jackson, all benefit from MJ’s estate.
-Regardless, they do not pull the strings that control Michael Jackson’s estate and did not contribute to how Michael Jackson’s net worth increased significantly in 2017.
+Michael Jackson’s daughter, Paris Jackson, and her two brothers, Blanket and Prince Jackson, all benefit from Jackson’s estate.
+Regardless, they do not pull the strings that control the estate and did not contribute to how Michael Jackson’s net worth increased significantly in 2017.

-Although Quincy Jones was recently in the news for asking to gain access to his rightful slice of the Michael Jackson estate, according to Variety, the IRS is the biggest problem threatening MJ’s posthumous ability to make money.
+Although Quincy Jones was recently in the news for asking to gain access to his rightful slice of the Michael Jackson estate, according to Variety, the IRS is the biggest problem threatening Jackson’s posthumous ability to make money.

-As previously reported by the Inquisitr, Michael Jackson was in debt when he died, and it was estimated at that time that his image was worth less than $2105.
-Regardless, around 2016, the IRS decided it wanted to readjust that 2009 estimate of Michael Jackson’s “worth” at the time of his death.
+As previously reported by the Inquisitr, Michael Jackson was in debt when he died, and it was estimated at that time that his image was worth less than $2,105.
+Regardless, in 2016, the IRS decided it wanted to readjust that 2009 estimate of Michael Jackson’s “worth” at the time of his death.

-One of the interesting aspects of the case the IRS set up against the Michael Jackson estate for $1 billion (later reduced to $750 million) is the fact MJ’s “image” was the item in question.
+One of the interesting aspects of the case the IRS set up against the Michael Jackson estate for $1 billion (later reduced to $750 million) is the fact that Jackson’s “image” was the item in question.
 Instead of focusing on assets like royalties or physical property, the IRS is currently attempting to define a new area that they will be able to tax.

-Although many celebrities would likely prefer to see the IRS lose its case concerning taxing Michael Jackson’s image, the case still does not appear to be over in July 2017.
+Although many celebrities would likely prefer to see the IRS lose its case concerning taxing Michael Jackson’s image, the case still does not appear to be over as of July, 2017.

-According to Law 360, the Michael Jackson estate is still in court with the IRS after a year, and the current topic up for debate around August 2 was re-opening MJ’s tax documents.
-In this situation, the case has been closed, and it yet the IRS wanted to open Michael Jackson’s tax documents so the IRS could “add a supervisor’s form signing off on penalties assessed against the estate.”
+According to Law 360, the Michael Jackson estate is still in court with the IRS after a year, and the current topic up for debate on August 2 was re-opening Jackson’s tax documents.
+In this situation, the case has been closed, and it yet the IRS wanted to open Michael Jackson’s tax documents so they could “add a supervisor’s form signing off on penalties assessed against the estate.”

 Another reason that the IRS might not feel sorry for Michael Jackson’s estate is due to the fact he is still making an impressive amount of money in 2017.
 For example, after the IRS filed the lawsuit against Michael Jackson in 2016, his estate gained funds from yet another powerful Sony-related deal.

-The first of the three deals that caused the Michael Jackson estate to gain multi-millions after his death was the granting of the rights to the Mijac Music catalog in 2012 to Sony/ATV.
-The second big win for the Michael Jackson estate was in March 2016 when Sony/ATV bought half of Michael Jackson’s controlling interest in Sony/ATV for $750 million, according to Billboard.
+The first of the three deals that caused the Michael Jackson estate to gain millions after his death was the granting of the rights to the Mijac Music catalog in 2012 to Sony/ATV.
+The second big win for the Michael Jackson estate was in March, 2016, when Sony/ATV bought half of Michael Jackson’s controlling interest in Sony/ATV for $750 million, according to Billboard.

-In July 2017, Michael Jackson’s net worth increased again when Sony/ATV renewed their 2012 contract to Michael Jackson’s publishing rights.
+In July, 2017, Michael Jackson’s net worth increased again when Sony/ATV renewed their 2012 contract to Jackson’s publishing rights.

 In an exclusive with New York Post, the executors of Michael Jackson’s estate, John Branca and John McClain, stated the following about making the recent July deal with Sony to house Michael Jackson’s music archive.